eclipse-csi/otterdog/docs/reference/operations/list-advisories.md

 # List Advisories

-The `list_advisories` operation lists the repository security advisories in a given organization, with the ability to filter by the state of the advisories.
+The `list-advisories` operation lists the repository security advisories in a given organization, with the ability to filter by the state of the advisories.

 ## Options